omri123/ai-toolbox/README.md

 All available commands are available trhough an http server.
 Actually, the chat assistant and the bash commands are just clients to this server.

+## Terminal wrapper (future)

+The terminal wrapper allow the AI to track your terminal and to suggest commands in the terminal.

+## LSP server

+The LSP server can do file management for the chat server and notify it if the file was updated in VSCode.

 ## Multiple chat contexts

 The chat context hold both conversation and context items (like open files.)
 The server can handle multiple chat contexts.
 When running a command you can specify a context to run it in.
 There are also commands to create an empty context and to copy a context.